ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XGET http://ip:port/mailRepositories/encodedUrlOfTheRepository/mails/mailKey
 ```

-Resource name `encodedUrlOfTheRepository` should be the encoded URL of an existing mail repository.
+Resource name `encodedUrlOfTheRepository` should be the resource id of an existing mail repository.
 Resource name `mailKey` should be the key of a mail stored in that repository.
 Example:

 ```
 curl -XGET http://ip:port/mailRepositories/file%3A%2F%2Fvar%2Fmail%2Ferror%2F/mails/mail-key-1